 [The Defendant] contends that claim(s) ___ of the [abbreviated patent number] patent [[is] [are]] invalid for failure to satisfy the written-description requirement.
 [The Defendant] bears the burden of establishing by clear and convincing evidence that the specification fails to satisfy the written-description requirement.

 A patent must contain a written description of the [[product] [method]] claimed in the patent.
 The written-description requirement helps ensure that the patent applicant actually invented the claimed subject matter.
 To satisfy the written-description requirement, the patent specification must describe each and every limitation of a patent claim, with clear, concise, and exact terms.
-When determining whether the specification discloses the invention, the claim must be viewed as a whole.
+When determining whether the specification discloses the claimed invention, the claim must be viewed as a whole.

-The written-description requirement is satisfied if persons of ordinary skill in the field of the invention would recognize, from reading the patent specification, that the inventor possessed the subject matter finally claimed in the patent.
+The written-description requirement is satisfied if a person of ordinary skill in the field of the invention would recognize, from reading the patent specification, that the inventor possessed the subject matter finally claimed in the patent.
 The written-description requirement is satisfied if the specification shows that the inventor possessed his or her invention as of the effective filing date of the claimed invention, even though the claims may have been changed or new claims added since that time.

-The exact words found in the claim need not be used.
+The exact words found in the claim(s) need not be used.
 It is unnecessary to spell out every detail of the invention in the specification, and specific examples are not required.
-Enough must be included in the specification to convince persons of ordinary skill in the art that the inventor possessed the full scope of the invention.
+Enough must be included in the specification to convince a person of ordinary skill in the field of the invention that the inventor possessed the full scope of the claimed invention.
 In evaluating whether the specification has provided an adequate written description, you may consider such factors as:

 the nature and scope of the patent claims;